pantheon-systems/documentation/CONTRIBUTING.md

 - drupal-8
 - terminus

-If you feel that another tag should be created, indicate the suggestion within your Pull Request and a moderator will review.
+If you feel that another tag should be created, indicate the suggestion within your pull request and a moderator will review.

 ### Contributors
 Create a contributor profile within your **first** contribution.
 Fill out the information below and add it to the [`sculpin_site.yml`](/app/config/sculpin_site.yml) file.
 Commit this change alongside your new guide.